stevengharris/markupeditor-base/README.md

 You or the consumers of your application need to edit more than just plain text.
 You want to be able to format and organize a document with headers, lists, links, images, and perhaps tables, but you do not want to do that using Markdown or require that the consumers of your app know anything about Markdown or HTML.
+The MarkupEditor is the solution.
+It can be used in any environment that supports a web view, from a browser to a mobile or desktop app.

 Like Markdown, the MarkupEditor keeps the focus on what you're writing, with a minimum of distractions.
 Like Markdown, it supports just enough functionality to help you organize and format your writing to get your points across effectively.
 Unlike Markdown, the MarkupEditor's WYSIWYG